Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Numerical analysis and simulations

 At this point, it is worth emphasizing that numerical studies of blow-up phenomena are particularly challenging.
 Even with advanced numerical schemes, detecting the precise blow-up time remains a highly demanding task.
 To gauge the accuracy of the scheme described at the beginning of the present section, we performed simulations over a long time interval $t\in [0,1000]$ during which the gDNLS solutions remained well-defined while the gAL solution exhibited blow-up as previously described.
 A uniform timestep of $\Delta t = 0.01$ was employed.
 Furthermore, for $q_0 = 0.4$, the conserved quantities remained nearly constant throughout the experiment, namely $E_{\text{gAL}}(t) \approx 160.27229380103$ and $E_{\text{gDNLS}}(t) \approx 160.32065349145$, with the displayed digits preserved over the entire simulation.
 The Jacobian-free complex-step Newton method converged typically within three iterations and at most four, using a tolerance of $10^{-10}$ for both systems. \\[2mm] \textbf{Blow-up for the gAL equation with $p=2$ in the case of zero boundary conditions.} As stated in Remark \ref{case-iii}, Theorem \ref{al-life-t} also applies in the case of zero boundary conditions, i.e. $q_0=0$, thus offering the possibility of finite-time blow-up.
 Our numerical experiments support this scenario.
 For example, for $p=2$ and initial data of the form $u_n(0) = iA \sech(n)$ with $A=1.2$, we observed the formation of a sharp point singularity at the center of the spatiotemporal pattern.
-The amplitude of that solution grew exponentially fast, leading to an almost instantaneous blow-up at $t \sim 1.88$.
+The amplitude of that solution grew exponentially fast, leading to an almost instantaneous blow-up at $t \approx 1.88$.
 The order of the minimum guaranteed lifespan given in Theorem \ref{al-life-t} is $\mathcal{O}(\no{u(0)}_{\ell^2}^{-4})$.
-For $A=1.2$, one computes $\no{u(0)}_{\ell^2}^{-4} \sim 0.12$.
-Increasing the amplitude to $A=2$ produces a blow-up of the same type, now at $t \sim 0.088$, while in this latter case $\no{u(0)}_{\ell^2}^{-4} \sim 0.016$.
-Hence, as in the case of nonzero boundary conditions, the combined theoretical and numerical results of the present work lead to a positive answer to the question raised in \cite{PGKgAL} regarding the possibility of a finite-time blow-up for solutions of the gAL equation on a zero background. \\[2mm] \textbf{The role of the nonlinearity exponent.} Comparing the case $p=1$ illustrated in Figure \ref{fig1AL-DNLSdensity} for $q_0=0.1$ with the case $p=2$ shown in Figure \ref{fig4AL-DNLSdensity} for the same background amplitude, we identify the following crucial differences.
-In the former case, as noted earlier, both AL and DNLS reveal non-trivial long-time asymptotics associated with the universal pattern of modulational instability.
-By contrast, in the latter case, the gAL solution undergoes delayed finite-time blow-up while the gDNLS solution exhibits delayed quasi-collapse.
-This comparison further underlines the significance of Theorem~\ref{al-dnls-close} particularly in settings where gAL and gDNLS possess different nonlinearity exponents.
-Indeed, Theorem \ref{al-dnls-close} guarantees proximity between gAL with exponent $p_1$ and gDNLS with exponent $p_2$ for timescales of order
+For $A=1.2$, one computes $\no{u(0)}_{\ell^2}^{-4} \approx 0.12$.
+Increasing the amplitude to $A=2$ produces a blow-up of the same type, now at $t \approx 0.088$, while in this latter case $\no{u(0)}_{\ell^2}^{-4} \approx 0.016$.
+Figure \ref{fig:bupzerobg} illustrates the point blow-up patterns for the densities of the solutions associated with these two initial amplitudes.